isifeddi/Hypertube/README.md

 - Spotify

 Users can watch movies with several qualities and subtitles, with search and filter feature.
 They can also comment in the movie page.
 The movie page contains also similar movies.
+Users can also see the movies they have already watched.

 <hr>